n8n CVE-2025-68613 RCE Exploitation: A Detailed Guide

 • Go to: https://n8n.example.com/workflow/new

-• Click “Execute Node” button
+• Now, click the “Execute Node” button.

 Payload 4: Read Sensitive Files

-What it does: Reads any file on the system (demonstrates file access)
+What it does: Reads any file on the system (demonstrates file access).

 Difficulty: Intermediate